chrishoermann/zod-prisma-types/Readme.md

   .strict();
 ```

 > When a `required` field is omitted the field needs to be added manually in the respective prisma function like `create`, `update`, `createMany` and so on.
-Otherwise Typescript would complain.
+Otherwise, Typescript would complain.

 ```ts
 const appRouter = t.router({